gomorpheus/morpheus-docs/installation/messaging/messaging-config-generic.rst

    .. important:: A reminder that the node 1 shortname must be resolvable, in addition to all other node shortnames.

 #.
-The cluster can be validated using the following command.
-IF successful, all three nodes should be listed under "Running Nodes"
+The cluster can be validated using the following command from any node.
+If successful, all three nodes should be listed under "Running Nodes"

    .. code-block:: bash